 Gone are the days when you booked an activity via phone or after reaching your destination.
 Just like hotels, you can book activities in advance.
-This is when GetYourGuide comes in picture.
+This is when GetYourGuide comes in the picture.

 Rest of the things remain same.
-That is, a tourist visits the place, completes an activity and you earn a commission.Join Now
+That is, a tourist visits the place, completes an activity, and you earn a commission.Join Now

 4. Amazon Associates

 People search for flights, hotels, and activities.
 They might also be interested in car rentals and insurance.
 As a travel blogger, you will help your readers find the best of all these services.
 That’s great.
-But you can also help your readers find products they will carry while traveling.
+But you can also help your readers find products they will carry while travelling.